Face Dances: Album cover

 Photographer Gavin Cochrane took a reference photo of each of the four members of the band (Pete Townshend, Roger Daltrey, John Entwistle and Kenney Jones) which the 16 artists used to paint on 6 × 6 in canvases the portraits of each member of the band for the front cover of Face Dances.

 R. B. Kitaj did a charcoal portrait on Ingres paper of John Entwistle.
 Kitaj (1932-2007) was a Jewish American from Chagrin Falls, Ohio but made his home in England for many years and was elected to the Royal Academy in 1991 – the first American to do so since John Singer Sargent in the 1890s.

-David Inshaw painted a portrait of Roger Daltrey which features on the cover of Face Dances.
+David Inshaw painted a portrait of Roger Daltrey that features on the cover of Face Dances.
 David Inshaw was a member of the Brotherhood of Ruralists along with Peter Blake and Jann Howarth and Graham and Annie Ovenden in the 1970s.
 In 1973, his painting 'The Badminton Game' was exhibited at the ICA Summer Exhibition and was subsequently acquired by the Tate.

 Richard Hamilton did a portrait of Pete Townshend for the cover of Face Dances.
 Hamilton was one of the first British Pop artists, known for his painting and collage work.
 Hamilton was the cover designer of The Beatles' self-titled 1968 album and its poster insert, and for his painting 'Swingeing London 67 (f)' which depicted Mick Jagger and art dealer Robert Fraser in handcuffs following their arrest on drug charges.

 Release

 In 1993, Polydor re-released the album on CD.
-It only held the songs from the original LP.
+It only included the songs from the original LP.

-In 1997, the album was remixed, remastered and re-released by MCA with three outtakes as well as two live tracks.
+In 1997, the album was remixed, remastered and rereleased by MCA with three outtakes as well as two live tracks.
 The live track "How Can You Do It Alone" is an edited version of the live performance.

 "You Better You Bet" was the first single released from the album; its music video was one of the first music videos aired on MTV in 1981, and was the first to be repeated on the channel.
 "Don't Let Go the Coat" was the second single to be released from the album, and it also had its own music video.
-While a video was shot for "Another Tricky Day" it was not released as a single commercially but it was a US Album Rock Top 10 track.Face Dances celebrated its 40th anniversary with the release on 12 June 2021 on Record Store Day 1 of a 2-LP expanded coloured vinyl version (LP1 is blue and LP2 is yellow).
+While a video was shot for "Another Tricky Day", the song was not released as a single commercially but it was a US Album Rock Top 10 track.

+Face Dances celebrated its 40th anniversary with the release on 12 June 2021 on Record Store Day 1 of a 2-LP expanded coloured vinyl version (LP1 is blue and LP2 is yellow).
 Both discs have been mastered by Jon Astley at Close To The Edge and cut at half speed by Miles Showell at the Abbey Road Studios.
 The pressing was limited to 6500 copies.
 LP1 is the newly re-mastered version of the album, while LP2 has a side of studio out-takes and four live tracks from the band's 1981 Rockpalast show which appear for the first time on vinyl.